|March, 2021||show full year||Close|

 |Event:||Why Now?
 Museums & Inclusion|

 |Time:||7:00 PM to 8:30 PM|

-Join Jamal Jimerson, Founder, Minority Inclusion Project and Managing Partner, Thought Partner Solutions, in a virtual discussion of why it has never been more important for museums to become more inclusive organizations.
-Since the murder of George Floyd and Breonna Taylor last spring, museums have faced increasing urgency in the need to address their inclusion practices, board and staff diversity, and the layers of systemic racism pervasive in society.
-Jamal Jimerson will share the personal experiences that led him to found the Minority Inclusion Project and how he feels museums can stay effective and relevant in a changing world by aligning their values based on equity and inclusion with their practices.
+Learn about why, since the murder of George Floyd and Breonna Taylor last spring, it is so urgent for museums to become more inclusive places and more inclusive organizations.
+Jamal Jimerson will share the personal experiences that led him to found the Minority Inclusion Project and how he feels museums can stay effective and relevant in a changing world by aligning their values, based on equity and inclusion, with their practices.

 Presented via Zoom, these programs provide opportunities to learn as well as to participate and share your own questions or stories.
 Advanced registration is required, program fee is $5- register at windsorhistoricalsociety.org, by email at firstname.lastname@example.org, or call 860-688-3813.

 Mark your calendar for the next virtual history program as well!

 April 15, 7 PM to 8:30 PM, Removing the Gates: How We Are All Responsible for Inclusion.
 With popular University of Connecticut historian, Dr. Fiona Vernal.